 “I’ll be seventy-three next August and I’m still running up and down stairs dressed up as a dame!”

-Duggie Brown won’t let a little thing like age stop him as he puts his feet up in his Travelodge after a busy few days rehearsing and tells me all about how he became a household name, why he wanted to leave comedy behind and why he’s embraced it back into his life now with ‘The Comedians’ 40th anniversary show DVD.
+Duggie Brown won’t let a little thing like age stop him as he puts his feet up in his Travelodge after a busy few days rehearsing.
+He tells me all about how he became a household name, why he wanted to leave comedy behind and why he’s embraced it back into his life now with ‘The Comedians’ 40th anniversary show DVD.

 The DVD sees the gang getting back together for a series of shows performing at the Blackpool Grand Theatre.

 “It was filmed in two lots,” Duggie says.
 “We did six Sunday concerts at the Grand this year and four the year before.
-Paul Boardman organised it and I think it’s been slightly revamped from the original one but it was lovely and the people who’re in Blackpool at that time of year all remember The Comedians, so it became a really successful show.”
+Paul Boardman organised it and I think it’s been slightly revamped from the original one.
+It was lovely and the people who’re in Blackpool at that time of year all remember The Comedians, so it became a really successful show.”

 After so long apart I wanted to know if getting back with the gang was a barrel of laughs, or a fight of long-polished egos.

 “It was lovely but also slightly upsetting.
-From the original days of recording I think I’m the only one left because Stan Boardman and Roy Walker and Mick Miller, they all joined five or six years later.
-So from the original days of recording I think I’m the only one left and the producer Johnnie Hamp of course.
+From the original days of recording I think I’m the only one left.
+Stan Boardman, Roy Walker and Mick Miller, they all joined five or six years later.
+So from the original days of recording I think I’m the only one left.
+And the producer Johnnie Hamp of course.
 It was all down to him that we all became whatever we became because he’s such a good editor.”